trzewiczek/js-stack-tutorail/02.Redux/README.md

 store.dispatch(removeTravel(2))
 ```

-So having types of events that can occur in the system and the shape of action
+Having types of events that can occur in the system and the shape of action
 objects representing them we could probably think about the shape of state in
 the store and some reducers to handle our actions.

 From our `action creators` implementation one can think that the shape of state
-will be something like:
+could look something like:

 ```javascript
 {